Updated September 26, 2025

 Now you can distribute the breakdown sheets to appropriate department heads so everyone knows what they need to do during pre-production.
 The breakdown sheets also assist during production to ensure all people, props, costuming and production design are ready for each day of shooting.

 So that’s it!
 Now you know how to breakdown a script, which is a crucial pre-production task that will save you a lot of stress once production hits.
+Write & Direct is an online school for directors that teaches filmmaking from development through post production.
+And we prepare filmmakers for life after graduation!

-If your answer is yes, Write & Direct is your inciting incident.
-It's your catalyst in the journey to becoming a filmmaker.
 There's nothing else quite like it.
 Enroll today or find out more below: